AdobeDocs/experience-manager-guides-learn.en/help/courses/course-3/conver-ui-config.md

 >[!NOTE]
 >
 >Customizations applied to specific buttons might face issues during the transition to the extension framework.
-If this occurs, please reach out to the AEM Guides Customer Success team for prompt support and resolution.
+If this occurs, you can raise a support ticket with reference to this page for prompt support and resolution.

 ## Editing JSON for different screens